Principal Investigator

 SHRUTINA SHRESTHA

-Shrutina is an undergraduate student at Johns Hopkins University completing a B.S. in Physics with minors in Space Science and Visual Arts.
-Her interests within space medicine include the effects of microgravity, exposure to radiation, nutrition on human physiology as well as human behavior in extreme environments.
-She hopes to pursue the medical track and become a flight surgeon for future human spaceflight missions.
-In her free time, Shrutina enjoys photography, roller-skating, trying new recipes, and catching the sunrises and sunsets on walks! |
+Shrutina is an aspiring undergraduate researcher at Johns Hopkins University, where she is pursuing a B.S. in Physics with a minor in Visual Arts.
+Her academic pursuits within space medicine center around understanding the intricacies of human physiology under the challenging conditions of microgravity and isolation.
+Fascinated by human behavior in extreme environments, she is driven by the various implications space medicine has on terrestrial health.
+With aspirations to venture into the medical field, Shrutina aims to become a flight surgeon, contributing to the safety and well-being of astronauts in future space missions.
+In her free time, Shrutina enjoys photography, roller-skating, and catching the sunrises and sunsets on walks!

 Lab Alumni